math4tots-misc/crossj/x/README.md

 Javascript translator:

-* field names are prefixed with `F$` to keep them from conflicting with method names.
+* method names are prefixed with `M$` and field names are prefixed with `F$` to keep them from conflicting with each other and special javascript names.
 * interface marker fields exist that start with `I$` to allow quickly doing `instanceof` checks with interfaces